OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/hdinsight/hdinsight-analyze-flight-delay-data.md

         }
     }

-    # Create the folder if it doesn't exist
+    # Create hello folder if it doesn't exist
     $folder = split-path $hqlLocalFileName
     if (-not (test-path $folder))
     {